Vibha-Bhalerao/mech-in-practice/index.md

-title: *Mech In Practice*.
+**Mech In Practice**.
 Exploration of how daily life mechanisms work.

-Contents here.